top of page

 Clean Water Education

 Kids visiting the education tent can get a "clean water passport" which will be stamped upon visiting each of the exhibits.
-Completed passports will be entered into a drawing for some fun gift baskets!
+Completed passports will be entered into a drawing for a gift basket!

 Lake Country Clean Waters